 Information for Distance Students

-*Distance students are those students enrolled solely in online courses or those students enrolled in the Huron and Sioux Falls nursing programs, and whose primary residence is not in Mitchell.
+*Distance students are those students enrolled solely in online courses or those students enrolled in the Sioux Falls nursing program, and whose primary residence is not in Mitchell.
 If you are not certain of your status, or if you are a student whose status has changed, please contact Judy Lehi, circulation supervisor, by email (firstname.lastname@example.org) or phone at (605) 995-2894.
 If you have any questions or difficulties receiving or returning materials call this same number.

 For questions regarding: